DATA-BACKED GUIDE · UPDATED JULY 2026

 Which cancer treatment is cheapest?

 Palliative care, which manages pain and keeps your pet comfortable without trying to cure the cancer, is usually the least costly.
-Surgery to remove a single tumour can be relatively contained, while chemotherapy and radiotherapy run higher because they involve repeat sessions and specialist care.
+Surgery to remove a single tumour can be relatively contained if it's a one-off procedure, while chemotherapy and radiotherapy run higher because they involve repeat sessions and specialist care over weeks or months.

 Will insurance cover my pet's cancer treatment?

 If you insured your pet before any sign of the cancer, a lifetime policy will usually cover treatment up to its annual limit.
-Cancer that appeared before cover started, or under a capped policy that runs out, may leave you paying the rest yourself, so check your limits early.
+Cancer that appeared before cover started, or that runs past the limit on a capped policy, may leave you paying the rest yourself, so check your policy limits as soon as you get a diagnosis rather than partway through treatment.

 Is it worth seeing an oncology specialist?

-A specialist can offer chemotherapy and radiotherapy protocols a general practice cannot, and can stage the cancer accurately to guide treatment.
-It costs more, and referral centres are often corporate-run, so weigh the added expense against the realistic benefit for your pet with your vet.
+A specialist can offer chemotherapy and radiotherapy protocols a general practice cannot, and can stage the cancer accurately to guide the whole treatment plan.
+It costs more, and referral centres are often corporate-run, so weigh the added expense against the realistic benefit for your pet with your own vet before you commit.